 The MATRx plus gives you a direct answer to the question “do dental appliances work for sleep apnea?”
 Other tests can’t do this.
 They’ll only tell you whether or not you have obstructive sleep apnea.
 They won’t tell you whether or not a dental appliance could effectively treat your obstructive sleep apnea.
 Click here if you would like to learn more about the predictive accuracy of MATRx plus.

 Guess what?
 You only need to wear it for two nights.
-Afterwards, the sleep physician and I will have all the data we need to confirm that you can use a dental appliance to treat your sleep apnea.
+Afterwards, the sleep physician and Dr. Westersund will have all the data they need to confirm that you can use a dental appliance to treat your sleep apnea.

 An Effective CPAP Alternative: What Are Your Options?

-Let’s take a look at some of the CPAP alternative options I offer to my patients once it’s confirmed that they can be treated with a oral appliance.
+Let’s take a look at some of the CPAP alternative options we offer to our patients once it’s confirmed that they can be treated with an oral appliance.

-I use cutting-edge technology to create customized devices for each patient.
-The special design moves your jawbone and tongue forward.
-That helps keep your airways open while you sleep.
+Using cutting-edge technology we create customized devices for each patient.
+The special design moves your jawbone and tongue forward which helps keep your airways open while you sleep.

 - Micr02 Dental Sleep Appliance: Say hello to a minimalist sleep apnea treatment.
 Patients have great things to say about the Micr02 because it involves no bulky plastic pushing the tongue around.

-- Somnodent Dental Sleep Appliance: My patients love this custom device because it’s comfortable and even stops them from grinding their teeth.
+- Somnodent Dental Sleep Appliance: Our patients love this custom device because it’s comfortable and even stops them from grinding their teeth.

-If you’re sick of having middle-school flashbacks every time you put on your CPAP headgear at night, then contact my office today for a consultation.
+If you’re sick of having middle-school flashbacks every time you put on your CPAP headgear at night, then contact our Calgary office today for a consultation.
 We can go over your symptoms and talk about whether or not a dental appliance might work for you.